-All’s well that ends well, as I made flexing your inner smile the theme of my first ever Summer Club in the park.
-I came to the conclusion that it’s your inner smile which counts the most.
-It’s about feeling happy on the inside which affects how you see yourself and the world around you.
+This week I made flexing your inner smile the theme of my first ever Summer Club in the park.
+I came to the conclusion that it’s about feeling happy on the inside which affects how you see yourself and the world around you.

-As the week went on, I watched children come and go.
-We had 30 places booked which isn’t bad considering we lost a day to our funky British weather.
-I intently observed and enjoyed spending time with them.
-There’s something inspiring about seeing others having fun and besides, I haven’t done a workshop for a while and I’ve never done one in a sunny park.
+As the week went on, I watched 30 children come and go, and even though we lost a day to our funky British weather, I really enjoyed spending time with them.
+There’s something inspiring about seeing others having fun.
 And this is what they call a job?!

 - a major life event